Logo

 What is cash flow forecasting and why is it important in a manufacturing business?

-Before we get started, it’s important to be able to define cash flow and know why it’s important in manufacturing.
-A cash flow statement for manufacturing company is comprised of:
+Before we get started, it may be helpful to ask: why do small businesses fail?
+One of the main reasons is their cash flow, particularly if they lack a solid forecasting process.
+That’s why it’s important to be able to define cash flow and know why it’s important in manufacturing.

 The inflows and outflows are cash going in and out of your business for a specific period of time.
 However, you cannot include “potential” payments in cash flow because cash flow must be a liquid asset that you can begin using today.